 Some old medicine has worked for centuries – why ignore it, right?

-So, after consulting dozens of studies, my suggestion is to read wisely and listen to your body and do what I find most helpful:
+So, after consulting dozens of studies, my suggestion is to read wisely and listen to your body.

 - Limit sugar-based foods or energy drinks.
 (Can cause fatigue).